ABCs of Accounting and Bookkeeping for Airbnb Investors

 Tips from a Baselane User

-“A lot of Airbnb landlords don’t know that all of your utilities are deductible while you have a guest staying there.
-If you are renting your apartment and listing it as an Airbnb like me, then your entire rent that you pay for that apartment for the period that there’s a guest in there is also fully deductible.” – Jake W. (Owner of 1 Airbnb apartment)
+“Many Airbnb landlords don’t know that all of your utilities are deductible while you have a guest staying there.
+If you are renting your apartment and listing it as an Airbnb like me, then the entire rent that you pay for that apartment during the period a guest is there is also fully deductible.”

 Tax Rules